aaronbloomfield/slp/docs/virtualbox-image-details.md

 - Logged out then shut down the guest, and ran: `VBoxManage modifyhd disk.vdi --compact` (using the real image file name instead of "disk.vdi").
 A better way would be to load up into recovery mode and run zerofill, but the grub menu does not seem to be easily available to load into recovery mode, so I didn't pursue it any further.

 **Installing Dropbox (optional)**

+**NOTE:** these instructions have not been tested for a few years, so they may no longer work properly...

 - If you want to install Dropbox, you can download the package from https://www.dropbox.com/install
 - You want the 32-bit Ubuntu version from [this page](https://www.dropbox.com/install?os=lnx)